rogsfernandes/cs50/week-4/filter/README.md

 __filter_type__:

-`-g` for **grayscale** -> each pixel are transformed to the avarage value of RGB in it.
+`-g` for **grayscale effect** -> each pixel are transformed to the avarage value of RGB in it.
 Because all three have the same values, it assumes a gray scale.

-`-r` for **reflect** -> each pixel in a image switches position horizontaly, so the first pixel in a row goes to the last pixel position and the last pixel goes to the first position, and so forth.
+`-r` for **reflection effect** -> each pixel in a image switches position horizontaly, so the first pixel in a row goes to the last pixel position and the last pixel goes to the first position, and so forth.

+`-b` for **blur effect** -> each pixel changes its RGB values based on the nearest pixels, causing a softening effect on each one.